 Field notes are also extremely helpful— and something I desperately need to get better at taking.
 Asking questions is a great way to observe and take notes.
 If you don't know the answer, it's absolutely fine!
 Sketching and nature study is all about the wondering.
 You can always jot down the question so you can look up the answer later.

-- I often journal a quote or poem that comes to mind, a Bible verse, or any memories attached to the flower, location, etc.
+I often journal a quote or poem that comes to mind, a Bible verse, or any personal moments or memories attached to the flower, location, etc.

 I have a handful of books I use for flower and plant identification.
 [Affiliate links, so thanks!]
 One of my favorites is actually a foraging book by Samuel Thayer called Nature's Garden.
 Though this book doesn't focus on flowers, Thayer shares in-depth explanations on identification that are useful when observing all plants.